sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 ### Load Balancing and Traffic Control

 It may seem at first that load balancing and traffic control are not security features, but they are.
 It has been proven that [DDoS attacks are commonly coupled with other types of attacks](https://www.corero.com/theft-and-ddos-attacks-go-hand-in-hand/) that actually do result in a data breach.
-Basically, while you're busy reacting to the DDoS attack, you're ignoring other alerts or not receiving them b/c critical infrastructure is down, and the attacker is happy-as-a-clam working to get into your network.
-The more robust your stack is, the more likely you are to be able to handle a DDoS attack and still be able to respond to other alerts.
+Basically, while you're busy reacting to the [DDoS](#ddos-attacks) attack, you're ignoring other alerts or not receiving them b/c critical infrastructure is down, and the attacker is happy-as-a-clam working to get into your network.
+The more robust your stack is, the more likely you are to be able to handle a [DDoS](#ddos-attacks) attack and still be able to respond to other alerts.

-A reverse proxy can absorb a huge amount of garbage requests (a common DDos tactic) and distribute seemingly-legitimate incoming traffic across multiple application servers, ensuring that no single server is overwhelmed and that no Single-Point-of-Failure exists (in the app stack.. the reverse proxy is still a SPoF but we will have moved the moniker of "SPoF" to a much more robust device with a smaller responsibility, which reduces the chances that a failure occurs).
-This is crucial for maintaining availability during DDoS attacks or other high-traffic events.
+A reverse proxy can absorb a huge amount of garbage requests (a common [DDoS](#ddos-attacks) tactic) and distribute seemingly-legitimate incoming traffic across multiple application servers, ensuring that no single server is overwhelmed and that no Single-Point-of-Failure exists (in the app stack.. the reverse proxy is still a SPoF but we will have moved the moniker of "SPoF" to a much more robust device with a smaller responsibility, which reduces the chances that a failure occurs).
+This is crucial for maintaining availability during [DDoS](#ddos-attacks) attacks or other high-traffic events.
 By spreading the load across multiple servers, a reverse proxy can ensure that the web service remains responsive and available to legitimate users and reduce the likelihood that an attacker achieves their goal.

 We won't be discussing load balancing in this post specifically, but it's worth mentioning, and it's also worth mentioning that a reverse proxy can also help with caching and optimizing content delivery, further reducing the load and response time from your backend servers.